viictoo/OctAPI/README.md

 ## Known Issues

-- Python framework support is still in progress.
+- More Python framework support is still in progress.
 - Large codebases may experience slower scanning times.

 ---

 ## Release Notes

+### v0.1.0

+- Added **Flask support** for automatic route detection, including both decorator-based and class-based routes.
+- The **Group by Basepath** button now only appears when multiple basepaths exist.

 ### v0.0.3